Polymer/polymer-cli/README.md

     $ polymer serve -o

-By default the server listen to `127.0.0.1`.
-To listen to a different address add the `--hostname` flag.
+By default the server listens to `localhost`.
+To listen to a different address use the `--hostname` flag.
 For example:

     $ polymer serve -o --hostname 0.0.0.0